A day trip to Shaoshan, the birthplace of Mao Zedong

-Hunan Province – Shaoshan is a small town located 100 km from Changsha (the capital of Hunan Province) where Mao Zedong, the founder of the Peoples Republic of China was born and lived during a part of his life, therefore making it a place of homage and pilgrimage among Chinese people.
+Hunan Province – Shaoshan is the small town (located 100 km from Changsha – the capital of Hunan Province) where Mao Zedong, the founder of the Peoples Republic of China was born and lived during a part of his life.
+Nowadays, the town is well known and above all a place of homage and pilgrimage among Chinese people.
 In fact, it is the heart of the so-called “red route” of tourism or ”Red tourism”, an initiative of the Chinese Government, which since 2005, has been encouraging Chinese nationals to visit sites which are historically related to China’s revolution led by the Communist Party of China from 1921 to 1949.
 After the founding of New China in 1949, millions of visitors from home and abroad come here to pay homage to Mao Zedong, bringing tourism-related revenues for this city.

-The Steles Forest of Mao Zedong’s Poems: It covers 20,000 squaremeters, and consists of 100 pieces of white marble and granite on which 50 poems by Mao have been carved.
+4. The Steles Forest of Mao Zedong’s Poems: It covers 20,000 square meters, and consists of 100 pieces of white marble and granite on which 50 poems by Mao have been carved.
 It’s located 3 km away from his former residence.

-How to get there: I spent 3 hours in Shaoshan, getting there by train from Changsha central railway station (30 minutes).
-Once out of the shaoshan Station you can take a local bus, a tourist bus or a taxi and go to the visitor information center to get your map and buy the ticket.
+How to get there: We spent 3 hours in Shaoshan, getting there by train from Changsha central railway station (30 minutes).
+Once out of the Shaoshan Station you can take a local bus, a tourist bus or a taxi and go to the visitor information centre to get your map and buy the ticket.